SoftwareAG/c8y-docs/src/documents/guides/users-guide/overview.html.md

 <img src="/guides/users-guide/usersettings.png" alt="User settings"  style="max-width: 60%">

-The displayed language is defined from:
+The displayed local language is defined from:

 1. The language selected in the Cumulocity user settings.
 2. The language selected in the browser preferences.
-3. If neither of these is selected the language will automatically be set to English.
+3. If neither of these have selected language, the local language will automatically be set to English.

 > Note that the language selected in the Cumulocity user settings has higher priority than the language in browser preferences.